UBC-DSCI/introduction-to-datascience-python/source/viz.md

 Histogram of relative accuracy split vertically by experiment with clearer axes and labels
 :::

 Wow, impressive!
-These measurements of the speed of light from 1879 had errors around *0.05%* of the true speed.
-Figure \@ref(fig:03-data-morley-hist-5) shows you that even though experiments 2 and 5 were perhaps the most accurate, all of the experiments did quite an admirable job given the technology available at the time.
+These measurements of the speed of light from 1879 had errors around *0.05%* of the true speed. {numref}`final_plot_relative` shows you that even though experiments 2 and 5 were perhaps the most accurate, all of the experiments did quite an admirable job given the technology available at the time.

-\newpage

-#### Choosing a binwidth for histograms {-}
+#### Choosing a binwidth for histograms

 When you create a histogram in `altair`, the default number of bins used is 30.
 Naturally, this is not always the right number to use.